kennybetz/kennybetz/README.md

 ### Hi there 👋

+I work for a software company SolidCAM, but within the 3d printing realm of Computer Aided Manufacturing.

+Feel free to reach out if you want more info on 3d printing metal.

 <!--
 **kennybetz/kennybetz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.